illinois-cs415/illinois-cs415.github.io/Rescources.md

 permalink: /resources
 ---

-## SC 4107 Lab Machines

-The EWS computers in Siebel Center for Computer Science room 4107 are available  for your use in the course.
-There are 21 computers with Unreal Engine 4 installed.
-All students have e-lock access to room.

-We have set aside 3 machines for remote access only.
-You should be able to access the machine using Remote Desktop from Windows or Mac machines or even a ChromeBook.
-The instructions are here: [LabCheck instructions](https://answers.uillinois.edu/illinois.engineering/105329)

-**Make sure you backup your files someplace other than the EWS machines.
-The machine filesystems are cleaned periodically, so you will need to store your Unreal  projects in a repo or on Box or Drive, etc.**

 ## References

 Below are a list of online reference material for the topics covered in the course.